heavyblotto/memorativa/docs/story.md

 Additionally, each percept-triplet has an identifying title and description to distinguish it from its archetype vector.
 The title/distinction pair serves as a distinct, compact, verbal prototype for the structure.

-### Prototype Formation
+## Prototype

 Multiple percept-triplets combine to form complete prototypes - full conceptual representations that capture different aspects of a single idea or perception.
-Like a natal chart in astrology, these prototypes maintain specific angular relationships between their component triplets, encoding complex semantic relationships through geometric patterns.
+Similar to a natal chart in astrology, prototypes maintain specific angular relationships between their component triplets, encoding complex semantic relationships through geometric patterns.

 The prototype is a structure represented with multiple percept-triplets in multiple perceptional vectors.
 Each vector maps to an archetype represented by a planet, with the Sun serving as the central representation of the prototype and the orbiting planets representing the different conceptual vectors of the percept.

 ## Imaginaries

-Where astrology typically uses horoscopes to calculate the placement of actual planets in the sky for real people, objects, or events, Memorativa uses horoscopes to calculate the placement of imaginary planets in a conceptual space based on human perceptions.
+Where astrology typically uses horoscopes to calculate the placement of actual planets in the sky in relation to real people, objects, or events, Memorativa uses horoscopes to calculate the placement of imaginary planets in a conceptual space based on human perceptions.
 These perceptions may or may not be of objects on Earth in space and time (e.g. apples, memories of apples, dreams of apples, reflections of apples).

-These **imaginaries** (planets and spaces) are structures generated by the union of percepts with concepts inside the imaginary space of the human mind.
+**Imaginaries** (planets and spaces) are structures generated by the union of percepts with concepts inside the imaginary space of the human mind.
 As such, they do not require time vectors.

 Imaginaries can be shown on horoscope charts like real planets, and angular relationships can be discovered between them.
 Without time vectors, their placement is limited to house and sign, but with time vectors, exact degree placement (0-29) can be calculated.
 Like real planets and events, imaginaries maintain structural validity while operating purely in conceptual space, enabling sophisticated symbolic processing without requiring physical correspondences.